-Everyone sat down and drew their ideas on paper.
-Each participant then shared their ideas and talked about all of the possibilities for a play structure that infused learning with movement.
+Everyone sat down and sketched their ideas on paper.
+Each participant shared their ideas and talked about all of the possibilities for a play structure that would encourage movement and imagination.
 Their visions included a combination of ladders, ropes, trapdoors and swings.
-At the end we synthesized everyones ideas and came to an agreement to begin with an elevated platform wrapping around one of the apple trees.

 Session 2: Framing

 Today we sketched with 2x4's to visualize the height of the posts for our structure.
 Prototyping with 2x4's (instead of heavy 6x6 posts) allowed the group to design the structure in place and gave them the opportunity to work together holding up boards and problem solving.
 They used levels, clamps, drills and screws to build a temporary model of the structure.
 After a few iterations the group came to a consensus and took measurements before dismantling the mock-up.

 Back at the shop we transferred our measurements onto the 6x6 posts for the permanent structure.
 After cutting the posts to size the group finished the session by staining them apple red.

 Session 3: Setting Joists

 September 21, 2017

 The Times Argus newspaper visited our shop this afternoon.
 Jeb and Dave came by to interview the students and to capture some footage of us building.
 Read the story here.
 Our goal for the day was to set all of the 2x8 joists for the platform.